Xilinx/PYNQ/docs/source/6_overlays.rst

 Supported peripherals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most arduino compatible shields can be used with the PYNQ-Z1 board.
+Most Arduino compatible shields can be used with the PYNQ-Z1 board.
 However, the PYNQ-Z1 board is limited analog range (1V peak-to-peak), so not all Arduino analog shields are supported.

 PYNQ Shield